1995 France bombings: Arrests and trials

 Members of the Armed Islamic Group and the "Kelkal Group" have since been prosecuted on various charges.
 Some suspects fled to the United Kingdom.
-Extradition proceedings against Rachid Ramda began in 1995 and went on for nearly ten years, during which Ramda remained detained in London's Belmarsh Prison.
+Extradition proceedings against Rachid Ramda began in 1995 and went on for nearly ten years, during which he remained detained in HM Prison Belmarsh.
 Ramda was eventually extradited to France on 1 December 2005 in connection with the bombings.
 On 26 October 2007 Ramda was sentenced to life in prison for financing the attacks.

 According to FBI terrorism consultant Evan Kohlmann, part of the money used to finance the bombings came from people connected to the Brandbergen Mosque in Haninge, Sweden.

 Aftermath

 Algeria-France relations were heavily affected by these events.
 Jacques Chirac refused to meet with Algerian ministers, openly saying that the GIA could have been manipulated by the Algerian secret services.

 Legislation on terrorism in France was reinforced with a new law in 1996, allowing police forces to perform searches at night.
 The French government also suspended the Schengen Acquis which allows free movement across borders within Europe, keeping the restrictions in place until March 1996.

-Vigipirate, the French national security alert system was activated in September 1995 as a result of the attacks, and is still in place in 2020.
+Vigipirate, the French national security alert system was activated in September 1995 as a result of the attacks, and is still in place.
 The crisis only lessened when Lionel Jospin became prime minister in 1997 and Abdelaziz Bouteflika became the new Algerian president in 1999.